fengdai/FragmentMaster/README.md

 2. Install FragmentMaster

    Subclass **MasterActivity**, it is the host of all MasterFragments.
 And in its ```onCreate()``` add the codes below after ```setContentView()``` method:
    ```Java
    setContentView(R.layout.master_activity);
    FragmentMaster fragmentMaster = getFragmentMaster();
    fragmentMaster.install(R.id.container, new Request(Home.class), true);
    ```

-   The first parameter of ```install()``` is the id your MasterFragment's container.
+   The first parameter of ```install()``` is the id of your MasterFragment's container.
 All started MasterFragment will be added to this container.
    The second parameter is a **Request** object which describes your home MasterFragment.
 The home MasterFragment will be started once the host MasterActivity is started.
-   If the third parameter is true, the host MasterActivity will be finished when the home MasterFragment is Finished.
+   If the third parameter is true, the host MasterActivity will be finished when the home MasterFragment is finished.

 3. PageAnimator